chrisruffalo/ocp-ondemand/README.md

-# On Demand / One-Touch OCP environment in EC2
+# On Demand / Low-Touch OCP environment in EC2

 ## Prerequisites
 * Ansible